Sussex Gardens Open for Charity: Bignor Park

 Borde Hill Gardens

-Lovely Borde Hill Gardens open to the public from late March and remain open until the end of October.
+Lovely Borde Hill Gardens open to the public from late March until the end of October.

 Borde Hill has received many awards, including the Historic Houses Association ‘Garden of the Year’.

 Child (aged 3-16) – £6.35

 Borde Hill is 1½ miles north of Haywards Heath.
 The gardens are a 35 minute drive from Steyning via the B2135, A281 and A272…